Vitamin C On a Carnivore Diet

 Consult with your physician before making any changes to your medical plan.

 If you do a Google search for the vitamin C content of beef, or deer, or pork, you will find that they report a vitamin C content of "zero".
 So, how do people on a carnivore diet get vitamin C?
 If we look at the remote Sami tribe living in the arctic circle of Norway we find that they eat, almost exclusively, reindeer.
 In the winter they don't have any plants growing at all.
 Where are they getting their vitamin C?
+Neanderthals would have faced a similar problem.
 If you ask Google if humans can make vitamin C they say "No".
 I hired a metabolic doctor a year ago who specializes in working with only carnivore patients like me.
 I recently asked him how many of the 3,000 carnivore patients at his clinic have ever had vitamin C deficiency.
 He said "none, ever".
 I looked at videos of well-known nutritionists like Judy Cho who specifically says that she has never had a carnivore patient with a vitamin C deficiency.
 Why are we told that meat has no vitamin C and that humans cannot make it, yet people on a carnivore diet don't have vitamin C deficiency?
 What is actually going on?

 The recommended dietary allowance (RDA), set forth by the Food and Nutrition Board of the National Academies of Sciences, Engineering, and Medicine (NASEM), tells us that that humans need 75-90mg of vitamin C per day depending on age and gender.
 But, this recommendation may be extremely flawed for a person on a carnivore diet.
 Why?
 Well, the literature explains that glucose competes with vitamin C, and a person on a carnivore diet will have much lower glucose levels than the average person for which the RDA is designed.
 People eating a carnivore diet often consume no carbohydrates at all and are in a state of ketosis where there body makes ATP from fat rather than glucose.
 Studies also show that, in order to prevent scurvy, only 10mg of vitamin C is needed per day.